mosaicnetworks/monetcli/README.md

 This is a wrapper around [`evm-lite-cli`](https://github.com/mosaicnetworks/evm-lite-cli).

 Any Monet Hub specific commands will be implemented here.
-It is advised to use this CLI to interact with a [`monetd`](https://github.com/mosaicnetworks/monetd) instance as some functionailty may not be accessible through `evm-lite-cli`
+It is advised to use this CLI to interact with a [`monetd`](https://github.com/mosaicnetworks/monetd) instance as some functionality may not be accessible through `evm-lite-cli`

 ## Data Directory